unlimitedsola/log4j2-rce-poc/README.md

 # Log4j2 RCE Vulnerability POC

 A bare minimum proof-of-concept for Log4j2 JNDI Remote-Code-Execution vulnerability (CVE-2021-44228).
-This is intended for education purpose to help people who are not security researchers to understand how it works and how large the impact is.
+This is intended for educational purposes to help people who are not security researchers to understand how it works and how large the impact is.

 ## Prerequisites